Welcome to 3rd Grade

 This year is my 34th year at Immanuel and 38th year in the teaching ministry.
 I am so very blessed to have spent so many of my teaching years here at Immanuel.
 I dearly love the children entrusted into my care each year and find great joy when I see them grow into outstanding young adults.

-In December my husband and I will celebrate our 29th Wedding Anniversary.
-We have one daughter who is a Sophomore at Lutheran High School North this year!
+In December my husband and I will celebrate our 30th Wedding Anniversary.
+We have one daughter who is a Junior at Lutheran High School North this year!
 I find my greatest joy in teaching God’s precious children, spending time with my family, traveling, reading, and praising God through the gift of music.
 TO GOD BE THE GLORY!!!